AyersAuthentic/dva_data_viz/README.md

 ```

-## Models
+## Machine Learning Models
-- Run `mental_health_clf.py`
+- Run `mental_health_clf.py` to run the classification model, and view its Test Set Accuracy
+- Run `mental_health_rgr.py` to run the regression model, and view its Test Set Accuracy
-- If you would like to retrain the model, pass in the optional command line argument `--train rf` or `--train xgb`, when you run the script
+- To retrain the model, pass in the optional command line argument `--train rf` (Random Forest Model) or `--train xgb` (XGBoost Model), when you run the script